Virtual visit days

-The safety of our staff, current and prospective students is our main priority; as a result, the decision has been made to deliver our 2020 / 2021 visit days virtually, which allows us to give all applicants the opportunity to meet the Department.
+The safety of our staff, current and prospective students is our main priority.
+The decision has been made to deliver the interview section of our visit days virtually, which allows us to give all applicants the opportunity to meet the Department.
 Our team have been working hard to ensure we deliver a similar student experience so that you receive all the information you need to make your decision.
 We will also be running some on-campus events for successful applicants, to allow offer-holders to experience our facilities and experience student life in Manchester.

 Before the visit day

-Confirm whether you are attending through UCAS.
-See our FAQs section on what to do if you aren’t able to attend the date/time you’ve been allocated.
+Confirm with us whether you are attending the visit day.
+See our FAQs section on what to do if you aren't able to attend the date/time you've been allocated.

 Inform us of any disability or special requirements that you have for the interview by emailing email@example.com.